Skip to content

 Expectations passed down as family heirlooms: if my Mother did it all without complaining, so should my wife.

 The Male Ego is so fragile that a joke can easily shatter it.
-So humungous that a suggestion about intimacy can make them punish their wife by cold-shouldering her.
+So humungous that a suggestion about intimacy can make them punish their wife by cold-shouldering them.

-The weight of expectations, traditions, and what each family describes as ‘norms’ are just a yoke to keep women reigned in, and Baby chooses the most subtle manner to present hard-hitting truths, that are sure to make many uncomfortable.
+The weight of expectations, traditions, and what each family describes as ‘norms’ are just a yoke to keep women reigned in.
+Baby chooses the most subtle manner to present hard-hitting truths that will make many uncomfortable.

 Wow or Not Now?

-Malayalam Cinema is one of my favorites as they have the courage to choose everyday subjects, present them to you in the simplest possible way and leave you thinking about it for a long time.
+Malayalam Cinema is one of my favorites as they dare to choose everyday subjects, present them to you in the simplest possible way, and leave you thinking about them for a long time.
 If intelligent filmmaking is what you look for and you can read between the lines, The Great Indian Kitchen is the film for you.

 What Else?